theminstack/snippets/README.md

 If you agree, then...

 - Fork the repository
-- Add a new directory containing three files:
+- Add a new directory containing three (or four with types) files:
   - A source file (eg. `foo/foo.ts`)
     - Add docblock comments to all exports
     - Please use [kebab-case](https://en.wiktionary.org/wiki/kebab_case) for directory and file names
+  - An (optional) types file matching the source file (eg. `foo/foo.types.ts`)
   - A test file matching the source file (eg. `foo/foo.test.ts`)
   - A readme file (eg. `foo/README.md`)
     - Describe what the snippet for